 How and why you should start measuring your website traffic

-It’s unbelievable just how many businesses can’t answer this simple question.
-That’s because many don’t bother to measure.
+It’s crazy just how many business owners can’t answer this simple question.
+That’s because many just don’t know how or simply just don’t bother.

 Without measurement, everything becomes a guessing game.
 You don’t know how well or badly your website is performing.
 You have no idea which of your content works best.
 You don’t know which pages get the most visits.